≪ Go to our review of Climbing Helmets - Men's

 Cons: Heavy, hot, vent shutters are gimmicky and difficult to slide, headlamp clips recessed too much

-The newly redesigned version of the Petzl Elios is an excellent inexpensive helmet for nearly any type of climbing.
+The Petzl Elios is an excellent inexpensive helmet for nearly any type of climbing.
 This new version of the Elios loses the click wheel adjuster and replaces it with two large buttons which require two hands to adjust.
 This helmet was just barely edged out for our Best Buy Award by the Black Diamond Half Dome, which scores slightly higher and costs $5 less.
 That said, many of our testers preferred the Elios to the Half Dome and the general consensus is that the Elios is more comfortable.
 Both helmets are composed of an ABS shell over polystyrene foam, and fall into what we consider the "hardshell" helmet category.

 RELATED REVIEW: The Best Climbing Helmet